General Information

 Jukushu

-Jukushu has a complex and profound flavor not found in other types.
-It pairs well with dishes with strong flavors and spices.
-It is also recommended as an after-dinner drink and with desserts.
+Jukushu offers a complex and profound flavor profile distinct from other types.
+It stands up well to dishes with intense flavors and spices.
+It is also highly recommended as a digestif after a meal and can even be paired with certain desserts.

 Process of Making Sake